k1LoW/deck/README.md

 ### `"freeze":`

-It is possible to skip the operation of the target page.
+Prevents `deck` from modifying the specified page.

 > [!TIP]
-> If you set it to a page that has been completed with layout and design, the page will not be modified unnecessarily by deck.
+> If you set it to a page that has been completed with layout and design, the page will not be modified unnecessarily by `deck`.

 ```markdown
 <!-- {"freeze": true} -->